Best Things To Do In Bolzano, Northern Italy

 Only after WWII, it became Piazza Walther again and for good, and the statue of the poet stands tall in the middle.

 All around the piazza are cafes and restaurants.
-This is the place of markets, festivals, if you are visiting Italy in December during the winter festivities, don’t miss the Christmas Market set up here.
+This is the place of markets and festivals, if you are visiting Italy in December during the winter festivities, don’t miss the colorful and lively Christmas Market set up here.

 Image: Piazza Walther in Bolzano things to see